 Catalyzing leadership for a zero-carbon future

-CATF is at COP27
+CATF on the ground at COP27

-Egypt is hosting the 27th UN Climate Change Conference of the Parties (COP27) in Sharm el-Sheikh on November 6- 18, bringing leaders in government, civil society, industry, and finance from around the world together to raise ambition and accelerate action to achieve the goals of the Paris Agreement and the UN Framework Convention on Climate Change.
+Egypt hosted the 27th UN Climate Change Conference of the Parties (COP27) in Sharm el-Sheikh on November 6- 18, bringing leaders in government, civil society, industry, and finance from around the world together to raise ambition and accelerate action to achieve the goals of the Paris Agreement and the UN Framework Convention on Climate Change.